satelllte/ROTATE/CONTRIBUTING.md

 # Contributing

-Thank you visiting contribution guide.
-It's always welcomed and highly encouraged!
+Contributions are always welcomed and highly encouraged, thank you for visiting this page!

 ## Ways to help

-If you have an idea, question, anything else to discuss, feel free to open a new issue [here](/issues/new).
+If you have an idea, question, anything else to discuss, feel free to open a new issue in "Issues" tab.

-If you want to submit a pull request, see technical guide below and feel free to open a new PR.
+If you want to submit your code, see technical guide below and feel free to open a new PR in "Pull requests" tab.

 ## Technical guide